Our Statement of Faith

 • We believe in the resurrection of both the saved and the lost (Revelation 4-6; Revelation 20:11-

-damnation.
-Education must teach how to live life on earth, as well as teach and prepare
+of damnation.
+Education must each how to live life on earth, as well as teach and prepare

 students for resurrected life.